 WHAT HAPPENS IF YOU DON’T DRIVE YOUR CAR FOR LONG PERIODS OF TIME?

-The last year or so has had the world adjusting to a “new normal”.
+The last few years have had the world adjusting to a “new normal”.
 Many people are now working from home or not driving as much as they once were.
 We are often asked, “Will not driving my car have a negative impact on the engine, engine oil, battery, brakes and tires?”
 “What can I do to keep my car running smoothly during this transitional time?”
 Here are some tips to keep your car in top shape, even if you don’t drive it often.

 DO I HAVE TO DRIVE MY CAR EVERYDAY?